 1. Use a professional for advice

 Whilst you may be using smaller subcontractors or even attempting the build yourself it does pay dividends to see the assistance of a professional garden design and build company.
 A good start is with the Association of Professional Landscapers.
-You can search for a landscaper at their website (www.landscaper.org.uk) or look out for this logo on their website
+You can search for a landscaper at their website (www.landscaper.org.uk) or lookout for this logo on their website

 2. Get your garden designed before you start the build

 This can save a fortune and lessen the impact of tradespeople working for prolonged periods of time.
-Knowing where everything is going to be will aid the main contractor and prevent the same part of the project being done twice to achieve the same aim.
+Knowing where everything is going to be will aid the main contractor and prevent the same part of the project from being done twice to achieve the same aim.
 Terracing, decking, correct soil, drainage, planting, lawns, irrigation, lighting and garden features are essential to making your project look beautiful… you can build it yourself but only if it's been professionally designed.

 3. Plan your garden well in advance